-Jeffrey K. Brecht, Steven A. Sargent, Vegetable Crops Department, IFAS, University of Florida, Gainesville, FL 32611, and L. A. Risse, U.S. Department of Agriculture, ARS, 2120 Camden Road, Orlando, FL 32803 Snap beans were room cooled (RC) or forced-air cooled (FA) in a 4.5°C commercial cold storage room, or hydrocooled (HC) in a commercial flume-type unit with 4°C water containing 175 ppm NaOCI.
-The beans were packed in wirebound wooden (HC) in a commercial flume-type unit with 4°C water containing 175 ppm NaOCl.
+ALLELOPATHIC CONTROL OF AMARANTHUS SPP.
+BY ALLIUM SPP.
+Charles Macharia\ and Ellen B. Peffley, Department of Agronomy, Horticulture, and Entomology, Texas Tech University, Lubbock, TX 79409.
+COMMERCIAL ROOM COOLING, HYDROCOOLING, AND FORCED-AIR COOLING OF SNAP BEANS IN WOODEN CRATES AND CORRUGATED CARTONS: OF SNAP BEANS IN WOODEN CKATES AND CORROCATED CARTONS.
+EFFECTS ON QUALITY.
+Jeffrey K. Brecht\, Steven A. Sargent, Vegetable Crops Department, IFAS, University of Florida, Gainesville, FL 32611, and L. A. Risse, U.S. Department of Agriculture, ARS, 2120 Camden Road, Orlando, FL 32803 Snap beans were room cooled (RC) or forced-air cooled (FA) in a 4.5°C commercial cold storage room, or hydrocooled (HC) in a commercial flume-type unit with 4°C water contain-ing 175 ppm NaOC1 The beans were packed in wirebound wooden (HC) in a commercial flume-type unit with 4°C water contain-ing 175 ppm NaOCl.
 The beans were packed in wirebound wooden crates (WC) or waxed corrugated fiberboard cartons (FC) before (RC, FA) or after (HC) precooking and stored one week at 10°C before evaluation.
 Ascorbic acid, chlorophyll and fiber contents did not differ among treatments, while moisture content and per cent unshrivelled beans were lowest in FA and highest in HC, and lower in WC than in FC containers.
 HC reduced development of mechanical damage symptoms (browning) and decay compared to RC and FA.
 The former effect was attributable to the presence of NaOCl rather than leaching or increased cooling rate in HC.
-HC beans packed in FC had the highest per cent sound beans and lowest per cent beans showing mechanical damage symptoms of all the treatment combinations tested. tions tested.
-493 MODIFIED ATMOSPHERE PACKAGING (MAP) OF BELL PEPPER FRUIT Gustavo Gonzalez and M. Tiznado.
+HC beans packed in FC had the highest per cent sound beans and lowest per cent beans show-ing mechanical damage symptoms of all the treatment combina-tions tested. tions tested.
+493 MODIFIED ATMOSPHERE PACKAGING (MAP) OF BELL PEPPER FRUIT Gustavo Gonzalez\ and M. Tiznado.
 Centro de Investigation en Alimentacion y Desarrollo, A.C.
 (CIAD).
 Apartado Postal 1735.
 Hermosillo, Sonora.
 Mexico.
 Hermosillo, Sonora.
 Mexico.
 The objective of this work was to evaluate the effect of individual seal-packaging using low density polyethylene films and waxing treatments on the storage ability and quality of Bell pepper fruit.
 The fruits were packaged in two kinds of films, waxed and unwaxed and kept at 10°C and 75% RH for 46 days.
-Characteristics of the films (Thickness and permeability aays.
-Characteristics of the films (Inickness and permeability for O2 and water vapor) were determined.
-Atmosphere changes (O2 and CO2) inside the packages were followed each 5 days.
+Characteristics of the films (Thickness and permeability for O density unergo determined Atmosphere abarease days.
+Characteristics of the films (linickness and permeability for $O_i$ and water vapor) were determined.
+Atmosphere changes ( $O_i$ and $CO_i$ ) inside the packages were followed each 5 days.
 Fruits were evaluated every 10 days, for changes in color, % chlorophyll, texture, soluble solids, acidity, PH, weight loss, % decay and sensory characteristics.
 The activity of ADH enzyme was used as an indicator of anaerobiosis.
-MAP + waing significantly delayed fruit ripening reduced the losses axing significantly delayed fruit ripening, reduced the losses of chlorophyll, weight, firmness and % of decay respect to the unwaxed and unwrapped fruits (control) and did not result in any abnormal flavors after 20, 30 and 40 days at 10°C. These quality factors demonstrate that MAP + waxing can be used to prolong the shelf life for up to 20 days without affecting the eating-quality of the fruit.
-THE EFFECT OF CHITOSAN COATING ON THE SHELF-LIFE OF GREEN PEPPERS AND CUCUMBERS.
+MAP + wa-ying significantly delayed fruit ringenergy the decay the because sing significantly delayed fruit ripening, reduced the losses of chlorophyll, weight, firmness and % of decay respect to the unwaxed and unwrapped fruits (control) and did not result in any abnormal flavors after 20, 30 and 40 days at 10°C. These quality factors demonstrate that MAP + waxing can be used to prolong the shelf life for up to 20 days without affecting the eating-quality of the fruit.
+494 THE EFFECT OF CHITOSAN COATING ON THE SHELF-LIFE OF GREEN PEPPERS AND CUCUMBERS.